TREASURIES-Yields hit 16-year highs; technical factors add to pressure

 0.00

-(Reporting by Karen Brettell; Additional reporting by Amanda Cooper in London; Editing by Paul Simao and Susan Fenton)
+(Reporting by Karen Brettell; Additional reporting by Amanda Cooper in London; Editing by Paul Simao, Susan Fenton and Richard Chang)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.